microsoft/azure_arc/docs/azure_arc_jumpstart/azure_arc_servers/levelup/_index.md

 Using Change Tracking

-Try stopping and starting services on the Arc machine ArcBox-Win2k19.
+Try stopping and starting services on the Arc machine ArcBox-Win2k19 using an administrative powershell session.

 ```PowerShell
 Stop-Service spooler
 Start-service spooler
 ```
+The service changes will eventually show up in the
 ####  Task 4

 To manage Change Tracking, you can change the types of data collected and how often (for example, 60s for specific CPU and RAM counters, or 1 hour for file changes.)